 We’ve extended Extras cover to include a minimum benefit of $300 for psychology (please note, this benefit was/is claimable once only by an eligible member.
 This benefit did not reset on 1 January 2021 with all other Extras limits).
 This benefit will be ending on 30 June 2021.

 Qantas Health Insurance members will continue to have the option to use their private health Hospital cover to avoid public hospital waiting lists and have the choice of their own doctor.

-Our policyholders will temporarily be able to use their cover to claim on telehealth appointments (like video calls or Skype appointments) for services including psychology, physiotherapy, dietetics, speech pathology and occupational therapy.
+Telehealth is here to stay.
+Our policyholders can continue to use their cover to claim on telehealth appointments (like video calls or Skype appointments) for services including psychology, physiotherapy, dietetics, speech pathology and occupational therapy.
 A service will only be provided by telehealth where it is safe and clinically appropriate, so not all providers will be able to make it available.
-Telehealth cover will be available until 31 March 2021 .

 Although public hospitals provide free health treatment in the emergency department, if you need further treatment after your initial admission, the costs (and the waiting times) can add up quickly.
 That’s why we offer Accidental Injury Benefit on all our Hospital covers.
 This benefit provides you with the peace of mind that you have extra protection if you do receive an injury as a result of an accident.

 To access this benefit, you just need to seek treatment with a medical practitioner or attend a hospital emergency department within 72 hours of an accident.
 You’ll then receive benefits in line with our top (Gold) Hospital cover for the following 90 days if you are then admitted to hospital including admission to a private hospital, or as a private patient in a public hospital.